tasnimulhasan873/Gardening-hub-client/README.md

   <h2>🔑 Features</h2>
   <ul>
-    <li>🔐 User authentication using Firebase for secure login and personalized experience</li>
+    <li> User authentication using Firebase for secure login and personalized experience</li>
-    <li>📝 Add gardening tips with title, plant type, difficulty, category, notes, and optional images</li>
+    <li> Add gardening tips with title, plant type, difficulty, category, notes, and optional images</li>
-    <li>👁️ Control visibility of each tip: Public or Hidden</li>
+    <li> Control visibility of each tip: Public or Hidden</li>
-    <li>🧾 Categorized by Composting, Plant Care, Vertical Gardening, and more</li>
+    <li> Categorized by Composting, Plant Care, Vertical Gardening, and more</li>
-    <li>⚙️ Real-time form validation with success/error alerts via SweetAlert2</li>
+    <li> Real-time form validation with success/error alerts via SweetAlert2</li>
-    <li>📋 Users can update or delete their own submitted tips</li>
+    <li> Users can update or delete their own submitted tips</li>
-    <li>📱 Responsive UI with a user-friendly design for all devices</li>
+    <li> Responsive UI with a user-friendly design for all devices</li>
   </ul>

   <hr />